terrytaylorbonn/terrytaylorbonn.github.io/index.md

 #### **My second build also validates the "Ziptie" approach**

 The second first flight was my x500 with PX4 on 24.0505.
 I spent a week trying get it flying with Ardupilot, but could not get the motors to spin (same problem with Ardupilot on the plywood drone; I have not figured out the problem yet).
 With PX4 it took one day.
 Nice.

+This is why you need to be flexible.
+Ziptie together whatever components and software you need to get the job done.
+I had heard all this great stuff about Ardupilot, and frankly I was very surprised at (1) the low quality of the docs and (2) the difficulty of configuration (Mission planner is sheer chaos).

 ![drones](/assets/airborne2.png)